 Are you somebody who is able to operate on your own initiative, solving problems as they arise and able to adapt to sudden changes and developments?
 Consultants tend to operate independently, taking the lead on dealing with candidates rather than following instructions step by step.
 You must be able to think on your feet and actively make contacts to build a strong network of clients and candidates.

 Although consultants work in a sales environment, the difference is that truly striving to have a positive impact on someone’s working life is what drives you to succeed.
 Having an appreciation to make a difference to someone’s life through the right job, work–life balance and professional success will bring out the best in you as a recruitment consultant.
 At Robert Half we are committed to helping our people tap into their potential and offering them varied and rewarding career paths.

 Interested in learning more?
-Email our internal recruitment team at [email protected] to hear more about a career as a recruitment consultant at Robert Half.
+Email our internal recruitment team or call us at 0117 993 5499 to hear more about a career as a recruitment consultant at Robert Half.